jesperhoy/VueJSWebForms/README.md

     Attributes/Properties:
     - `File` - virtual path of a .vue file (for example "/components/list1.vue").
 If not specified, the content of the control is used instead (.vue file format).
     - `Name` - the name of the component (tag-name in app/other components).
 If not specified and `File` is, the file name (without path / suffix) will be used as the component name.
+    - `Options` - Vue options for the component in JavaScript format.
+Only used with simple in-line templates.
     - `SquashWS` - Boolean value (default true) indicating if all white space in HTML templates should be squashed (sequences of space, `<LF>`, `<CR>`, `<Tab>` are replaced with a single space).

 - **App**